anbox-cloud/discourse-docs/howto/stream/oob-data.md

 [/note]

-The following instructions will walk you through how to send a message from an Android application running in a container to the client application developed with the Anbox Streaming SDK.
+The following instructions will walk you through how to send a message from an Android application running in an instance to the client application developed with the Anbox Streaming SDK.

 ### Android application

 #### Add required permissions

-For the Android application running in the container, add the following required permission to the `AndroidManifest.xml` to allow the application to send messages to the Anbox runtime:
+For the Android application running in the instance, add the following required permission to the `AndroidManifest.xml` to allow the application to send messages to the Anbox runtime: